-In this article you will find out how to save money in Athens!
-You will find 10 tips here to save lots of money during your stay in this wonderful city!
+In this article, you will find out how to save money in Athens!
+You will find 10 tips here to save lots of money during your stay in this wonderful Greek city!
+There are many ways to spend less in this beautiful place of Greece.

 1. See the Acropolis from the Aeropagus